-Family Members: All members of the household other than live-in aides, foster children, and foster adults.
+Family Members: All members of the household other than live-in aides, foster children, Admissions and Continued Occupancy Plan_Revised and Board Approved on 04.13.23 and foster adults.
 All family members permanently reside in the unit, though they may be temporarily absent.
 All family members are listed on the lease.